Evidence Aggregation for Treatment Choice: Extensions and discussion

 \begin{Theorem} Suppose that the parameter space $\mathcal{T}$ satisfies Assumptions 1 and 2.
 Then, we have

 \end{Theorem}

-Theorem 4 shows that the maximum regret of the minimax MSE rule is the same as the minimax regret up to a constant factor, independently of $K$ and $d_x$.
+Theorem \ref{thm:MSE} shows that the maximum regret of the minimax MSE rule can be bounded by the minimax regret up to a constant factor, independently of $K$ and $d_x$.
 Numerical simulations in Section 4 suggest that the maximum regret of $\hat{\delta}_{\bm{w}_{\text{MSE}}}$ can be about 40 percent greater than the minimax regret.